mido4ds/PortfolioProjects/README.md

 This Project was made to Analyze the data back in the time of Covid-19.

-Objective: The objective of this project would is to explore and analyze data related to Covid-19 deaths using SQL queries.
+Objective: The objective of this project is to explore and analyze data related to Covid-19 deaths using SQL queries.
 The goal could is to uncover insights, trends, patterns, or correlations within the data.

 Dataset: The dataset used for this project  contains information about Covid-19 deaths.
 This dataset  includes variables such as date of death, location, age, gender, comorbidities, and possibly other relevant information.